631-638-7400 / 740 County Road 39A, Southampton, New York

 Your well-being is important for healing.

-Every patient is offered an on-site massage therapy session while waiting for an appointment or during chemotherapy.
-Our full schedule of cancer wellness and support services are open to the community—including aerobic fitness classes, such as “Fit and Strong” or Boxing; Nutrition Classes & Food Demonstrations; Yoga; Meditation; and, access to a series of support groups.
+On-site massage therapy sessions are offered by appointment or during chemotherapy.
+Our full schedule of cancer wellness and support services are open to the community.
+See below for our list of classes and the new class calendar each month.
 Classes are held on the second level of The Phillips Family Cancer Center.
-Please click for a full list and description of programs and classes.
+Please click to sign up for your class today, or call 631-726-8800.
 Reservations are required.

 Yusuf Hannun, MD

 Director, Stony Brook University Cancer Center; Vice Dean for Cancer Medicine;

 Samuel Ryu, MD